rafket/pam_duress/README.md

 # pam\_duress
-A pam module written in C for duress codes in linux authentication.
+A pam module written in C for duress codes in Linux authentication.
 From [Wikipedia](http://en.wikipedia.org/wiki/Duress_code):

 >A duress code is a covert distress signal used by an individual who is being coerced by one or more hostile persons.
 It is used to warn others that they are being forced to do something against their will.
 Typically, the warning is given via some innocuous signal embedded in normal communication, such as a code-word or phrase spoken during conversation to alert other personnel.
 Alternatively, the signal may be incorporated into the authentication process itself, typically in the form of a panic password, distress password, or duress PIN that is distinct from the user's normal password or PIN.